chainer/chainer/.github/PULL_REQUEST_TEMPLATE.md

-**Chainer will go on to the maintainance phase, further development will be limited to bug-fixes and maintenance.**
+**Chainer will go on to the maintenance phase, further development will be limited to bug-fixes and maintenance.**

 Thank you for creating a pull request!